ystia/yorc/doc/infrastructures.rst

    |dev|

-The AWS integration within Janus allows to provision Compute nodes and Elastic IPs on top of `AWS EC2 <https://aws.amazon.com/ec2/>`_ this part is ready for production but we plan to support soon the following features to make it production-ready:
+The AWS integration within Yorc allows to provision Compute nodes and Elastic IPs on top of `AWS EC2 <https://aws.amazon.com/ec2/>`_ this part is ready for production but we plan to support soon the following features to make it production-ready:

   * Support Elastic Block Store provisioning